-The proposed rule change also limits total O & O expenses, as defined in paragraph (b)(4)(C), to fifteen percent of gross proceeds in an offering in which a member or an affiliate of a member is a sponsor.28 iii.
-Wholesaling and Dual Employees any wholesaler that is engaged in the solicitation, marketing, distribution or sales of the program or REIT securities and any employee of the wholesaler involved in the solicitation, development, maintenance and monitoring of selling agreements and relationships with broker/dealers and accounts and account holders at broker/dealers[.]
+The proposed rule also limits total O & O expenses (including all items of compensation) to fifteen percent of gross proceeds in an offering in which a member or an affiliate of a member is a sponsor.25 any wholesaler that is engaged in the solicitation, marketing, distribution or sales of the program or REIT securities and any employee of the wholesaler involved in the solicitation, development, maintenance and monitoring of selling agreements and relationships with broker/dealers and accounts and account holders at broker/dealers[.]

-The proposed rule change also would delete paragraphs (b)(4)(B)(v)(a) through (d) of Rule 2810 relating to continuing compensation arrangements.
+The proposed rule change also would delete paragraph (b)(4)(B)(v)(a) through (d) of Rule 2810 relating to continuing compensation arrangements.
 Members have not relied on these provisions since their adoption, and the limitations on continuing compensation are included in paragraph (b)(4)(B)(i) of Rule 2810 as proposed to be amended.

-The amendments to Rule 2810(b)(4)(C)(ii)(a) in the Original Proposal would have deemed underwriting compensation to include payments to:
+The Original Proposal's amendments to Rule 2810(b)(4)(C)(ii)(a) would have deemed underwriting compensation to include payments to:

-Commenters generally supported the proposal with regard to wholesaling firms engaged in solicitation, marketing or distribution of an Investment Program's securities, but believed that the description of wholesaling activities by an employee of a wholesaler was too broad, noting that it included clerical and administrative functions in connection with the offering that traditionally had not been included as underwriting compensation.29 any employee of a member and any dual employee of a member and the sponsor, issuer or other affiliate who receives transaction-based compensation unless information has been provided to NASD, with regard to a program or REIT with fewer than ten people engaged in wholesaling, from which the Corporate Financing Department can readily conclude that the payments are made as consideration for non-broker/dealer services[.]
-30
+Commenters generally supported the proposal with regard to wholesaling firms engaged in solicitation, marketing or distribution of an Investment Program's securities, but believed that the description of wholesaling activities by an employee of a wholesaler was too broad and included clerical and administrative functions in connection with the offering that traditionally had not been included as underwriting compensation.26